 Psychedelics have been used safely for millennia.
 While they sometimes produce difficult emotions or thoughts, these are generally where the most growth and development arise.
 However, like with any substance we ingest, it’s important that we’re aware of all of the potential risks so that we can take appropriate steps to minimize them.

 While psychedelics are a safe and positive experience for most of the people that use them, it’s recommended that if you have a history of mental illness you consult a doctor or therapist before any psychedelic experience.
-If a medical professional has cleared you and you feel called to pursue the psychedelic experience with the guidance of trained professionals, we recommend setting up an appointment to talk with one of our coaches today.
+If a medical professional has cleared you and you feel called to pursue the psychedelic experience with the guidance of trained professionals, we recommend setting up an appointment to talk with one of our trip sitters today.